rdeioris/LuaMachine/Docs/TipsAndTricks.md

 print(kismet_math.Add_VectorFloat({1,2,3}, 0.3).X)
 ```

-'bpfl' (shortcut for 'Blueprint Function Library') will be the package to get a userdata from a BlueprintFunctionLibrary ('KismetMathLibrary' om the example, but can be anything)
+'bpfl' (shortcut for 'Blueprint Function Library') will be the package to get a userdata from a BlueprintFunctionLibrary ('KismetMathLibrary' on the example, but can be anything)

 ```cpp
 UCLASS()